-8. It’ll get harder before it gets easier.
+8. Stepparenting will get harder before it gets easier

 If I had to recreate my own timeline for becoming a stepmom, it'd look something like this:

-- 7 years: Realize my kid & his are consistently getting along.
+7 years: Realize my kid & his kid are consistently getting along.
 When did that start happening??

 Everything got harder before it got better.
 Twice.

-In either case, there’s typically a dip where dating someone with kids gets harder around the 6-month mark, when your future stepkid realizes you’re probably sticking around.
-Then there’s often a second dip around the 2-year mark, when your future stepkid realizes you’re almost for sure really for realsies sticking around.
+In either case, there's typically a dip where dating someone with kids gets harder around the 6-month mark, when your future stepkid realizes you're probably sticking around.
+Then there's often a second dip around the 2-year mark, when your future stepkid realizes you're almost for sure sticking around.